Storrs Agricultural Experiment Station: History

-In 1913, Edward Hopkins Jenkins was appointed to oversee both the New Haven and Storrs stations—a move "intended to further insure harmony of purpose and to prevent duplication of effort."
-The appointment strengthened the emphasis at Storrs on dairy, poultry, and animal husbandry research, whereas New Haven tended to specialize in plant research.
+In 1913, Edward Hopkins Jenkins was appointed to oversee both Connecticut stations—a move "intended to further insure harmony of purpose and to prevent duplication of effort."
+The appointment strengthened the emphasis at Storrs Agricultural School on dairy, poultry, and animal husbandry research, whereas New Haven tended to specialize in plant research.
 The Purnell Act of 1925 granted $60,000 annually to the State of Connecticut, which again divided these funds equally between the two stations.
 Additional federal funding enabled the SAES to diversify its research, studying agricultural economics, rural sociology, and home economics.

-The General Assembly appropriated $70,000 to construct the Wilbur O. Atwater Laboratory, dedicated in Storrs on June 12, 1930.
+The General Assembly appropriated $70,000 to construct the Wilbur O. Atwater Laboratory, dedicated on the UConn campus on June 12, 1930.
 It was the only building for the primary use of the Station, aside from a two-story frame building that housed the Station's offices and library, built in the 1890s and torn down in the 1920s.

 The SAES continues to conduct and publish research.
 It also awards competitive capacity research grants.